 A traditional, authentic, deep, rich, smoky dum ka keema or smoked ground beef recipe that wows!

 There are foods that I think of as Paratha foods, the kinds where even the tenderest chapati does not have the same oomph.
 A good Dum ka Keema, spicy, smoky, heady punctured with the brightness of mint, the boldness of ginger, that just calls for parathas.
+It is a distinctly different vibe than my Keema Aloo, but so delicious!

 It is the one dish that I will always eat at a dinner because there is something about this potent combination I find hard to resist.
 If there are parathas and a nice aloo curry on the table then whose counting helpings.
-Definitely not me. \
+Definitely not me.

 How hard is Dum Ka Keema